Responsibilities and Composition of the Board of Directors

 6.Corporate Governance Officer

-7. Succession Planning for Board Members
+7. Succession Plan for Board Members and Key Management